Exploring ways to reduce fuel bills, especially in today’s environment, is important for any homeowner.

 The name ‘heat pump’ refers to a variety of different pieces of machinery.
 At the most basic level, they all take heat from a specific source and transfer it to a different outlet, heating either air or water in the process.

 Heat pumps are traditionally used for space heating via radiators, underfloor systems or warm air convectors.
 You can also reverse the process of space heating and use the same pumps for air conditioning or cooling.
 You can find out more about the technical aspects of heat pumps by reading this guide from the Renewable Energy Hub.

-Air Source and Ground Source Heat Pumps – How do they work?
+How do Air Source and Ground Source Heat Pumps Work?

 Ground Source Heat Pumps

 Ground source heat pumps take the heat from the ground outside your property, extracting warmth from the residual heat of the earth or from underground water sources.

 Air Source Heat Pumps

 Air source heat pumps take warmth from the outside air.
-That warmth gets absorbed at low temperature into a fluid which is passed through a compressor that increases its temperature.
+That warmth gets absorbed at low temperature into a fluid that is passed through a compressor that increases its temperature.

 The energy of the hot liquid is then used in one of two ways, depending on the type of air-source heat pump system:

 1. Air-to-Water Heat Pumps

 These heat pumps transfer the hot liquid’s energy to your wet central heating system.
 The heat they produce isn’t quite as warm as that generated by traditional boilers.
 The systems, though, work well with larger radiators or underfloor heating.

 They also qualify for the UK government’s Renewable Heat Incentive (RHI) scheme, through which you can get quarterly cash payments for seven years – all for having installed a renewable energy heating system.

 2. Air-to-Air Heat Pumps

 Air-to-Air heat pumps use the hot liquid they produce to directly heat the air in your home.
 To do this they utilise fans or similar pieces of equipment.
 Unfortunately, these systems do not qualify for the RHI.